Norwegian armed forces in exile: Operations in the Atlantic and North Sea

+Operation Overlord and the end of the war

+On D-Day (6 June 1944) the Norwegian navy attached to the invasion of Normandy numbered eleven ships and 1,000 sailors.
+One ship, the S-class destroyer HNoMS Svenner, was struck by a German torpedo while en route to her bombardment position in the dawn of 6 June and sank, becoming the first Allied ship to be lost that day.

+On 26 June HNoMS Glaisdale was badly damaged when she struck a mine off the coast of Normandy.
+She was towed to port, where she remained out of commission for the rest of the war.
+The captain of the 1st Destroyer Flotilla spoke well of Glaisdale and her crew, for their 2 years of service in the unit: "...I take the opportunity of expressing my high appreciation of the work done by [HNoMS] Glaisdale while serving with the First Destroyer Flotilla.
+She has always been a happy and efficient ship..."

+By the end of the war, the Norwegian navy had 52 combatant ships and 7,500 men in service.
+During the fleet-in-exile period, the navy lost 27 ships, and around 25% of all men on ship crews lost their lives.

 Air Force

 Norway retained separate air forces for the navy and the army until the establishment of the Royal Norwegian Air Force in 1944.

 Some aircraft that were ordered prior to hostilities were delivered but few were ready for combat.
 After the flight to the United Kingdom a training base was established in Canada and many of the pilots joined the RAF in both bomber and fighter commands.
 Most notable are the two Spitfire squadrons, 331 and 332.

 On 1 November 1944 these squadrons were incorporated into the new Royal Norwegian Air Force and were renamed as such along with new squadrons: 330 (Northrop N-3PB, Catalina, Sunderlands), 333 (Catalina, Mosquito) and later 334 (Mosquitos).

 Police troops in Sweden

 Norwegian police troops, known as Rikspoliti, were recruited from refugees in Sweden during the war.
 They were funded by the Norwegian government in exile, and trained by the Swedish military.
 Originally intended to help maintain order in a post-war Norway, 1,442 were flown in early to assist in the Liberation of Finnmark.